Day students at KTJ experience the many benefits of belonging to a vibrant and diverse boarding community, whilst still residing off campus.

 The Naquiah Day House offers first-class, welcoming communal spaces where students can relax, play games, read, or hang out with friends.
 Designated study areas provide a quiet environment for completing schoolwork, while the well-equipped pantry offers a convenient spot for snacks.

-In a new initiative, the Senior Day House was established at the start of the 2024/25 academic year.
-Like Naquiah Day House, it has a dedicated team of Houseparent, Assistant Houseparent and tutors, fully focused on the needs of the day students in their care.
+In a new initiative, Rahman House was established at the start of the 2024/25 academic year.
+It has a dedicated team of tutors, fully focused on the needs of the day students in their care.

 A typical week in the life of a day student